OpenLiberty/docs-playbook/README.md

 4. Get the resulting PR reviewed and merged.

 ## Publishing the docs and preparing for the next release

-Before proceeding, make sure that there are no current builds in the `Build` step of the [prod pipeline](https://cloud.ibm.com/devops/pipelines/fcc7c3e9-9c40-4a58-8a7f-09c08413ab7d?env_id=ibm:yp:us-south).
-This is so merging pull requests later into prod does not impact any current deployments.

 1. Once all of the changes look correct on the [staging site](https://staging-openlibertyio.mybluemix.net/docs/), and all of the `staging` branch changes have been merged into the `vNext` branch in the docs and docs-generated repos, create the branches you need for the new release in the docs repo.